 For a reference on (quadratic) forms and formations see \cite[\S 1.6]{ranicki_1981}.
 There are also \emph{simple} $L$-groups, denoted by $L_n^s(\Z[\pi])$.
 We will not give the definition here, but for a reference see \cite[\S 9.10]{luck_2023}.

-\begin{remark} The notation used here for the $L$-groups matches up with the notation used for $K$-theory.
+\begin{rmk} The notation used here for the $L$-groups matches up with the notation used for $K$-theory.
 In principle one could consider $L$-groups of arbitrary rings with involution, but for our purposes we will only consider the $L$-theory of group rings with the standard involution and trivial orientation character.
-One should be careful when reading other sources, as $L_n(\Z[\pi])$ is often written instead as $L_n(\pi)$. \end{remark}
+One should be careful when reading other sources, as $L_n(\Z[\pi])$ is often written instead as $L_n(\pi)$. \end{rmk}

 We can now state the surgery exact sequence, due to Browder, Novikov, Sullivan and Wall (and Freedman-Quinn in dimension $4$).

 \begin{thm}[{\cite[Theorem 10.8]{wall_1970}, \cite[Theorem 11.3A]{freedman_quinn_1990}}] Let $M$ be a compact, connected, oriented $n$-dimensional $\CAT$-manifold.
 Then for $\CAT=\DIFF$ and $n\geq 5$ we have the following exact sequence of pointed sets, which continues to the left in the obvious manner: